 Mayan history shows strong evidence of connections to the more ancient Olmec (Xhi) civilization of Southern Veracruz in Mexico.

-The physical ‘boundaries' of the ancient Mayan empire spanned the countries of modern day Guatemala, Belize, the western portions of Honduras and El Salvador and the five Mexican states of Yucatán, Quintana Roo, Tabasco, Campeche and Chiapas.
+The physical ‘boundaries’ of the ancient Mayan empire spanned the countries of modern day Guatemala, Belize, the western parts of Honduras and El Salvador and the five Mexican states of Yucatán, Quintana Roo, Tabasco, Campeche and Chiapas.

 Maya territory in Belize supported an estimated population of 1 to 2 million people and large cities such as Xunantunich Caracol, and Lamanai.

 Belize was the home of the earliest Maya settlements.
 The earliest known settled community in the Maya world is Cuello in the Orange Walk District of Belize.
-Archaeologists have found evidence that trace Cuello to as far back as 2000 BCE.
+Archaeologists have found evidence that trace Cuello to as far back as 2000 BC.

 Belize was also an important trading centre for the entire Maya area.
 Some major trading centres were Moho Caye, Santa Rita, Ambergris Caye and Wild Cane Caye.
 Other civic centres in Belize include Altun Ha, Lubaantun, and El Pilar.